 - Consider Consolidating Your Debt – A Consolidation Loan combines all of your debt at a lower interest rate, and creates a structured repayment schedule.
 This reduced interest rate and fixed term can be just the solution for some.
 The challenge is that not everyone can qualify for this type of loan.

 - Cut-Up Your Credit Cards – It’s difficult to pay off debt while continuing to incur new debt.
 Stop the cycle, cut-up your cards, and focus on repaying your outstanding debt while living within your means.
 This helps to ensure that you aren’t “Treading Water“.

 - Access Home Equity – At Welker and Company, we receive calls from home owners with substantial home equity every day.
 If debt secured by your home is less than 80% of your home’s value, then you may be able to refinance and pay off your higher interest unsecured debt and get out of debt sooner.
 If this applies to you then you need to contact a mortgage broker or speak to your bank.

-If you believe that you would benefit from a free consultation with our licensed Trustee in Bankruptcy, then what are you waiting for?
+If you believe that you would benefit from a free consultation with one of our Licensed Insolvency Trustees then what are you waiting for?
 Give us a call.
 You’ve got nothing to lose except your debt.